Dr. Kathy Dowell - The Psychotherapy for Children and Adolescents Research Effectiveness (P-CARE) Lab

 This research addresses access to care issues in two main ways:

-- bringing holistic interventions (e.g., trauma-sensitive yoga, mind-body integration, context-inclusive approaches) to individuals who might not otherwise access them.
+- Sharing wellbeing-focused, trauma-conscious, and embodied healing interventions (e.g. trauma-sensitive yoga, body-based and movement therapies, mental-physical healthcare integration, context-inclusive approaches) with individuals who might not otherwise access them.

-We aim to serve at-risk groups, such as those exposed to interpersonal traumas, those who have disabling life experiences, and those with marginalized identities.
-For more information, visit the Mind-Body Trauma Care Lab's website.
+We aim to serve at-risk and underrecognized groups, such as those who have been exposed to interpersonal traumas (e.g. emotional abuse, race-based stressors), have disabling life experiences, and/or may be experiencing psychosociocultural oppression.
+For more information, visit our lab website.

 Dr. Rhea Owens - Shine Research Team

 The Shine Research Team studies applications of positive psychology across a variety of contexts, with a focus on the well-being of underrepresented, underserved, and economically disadvantaged children and youth.
 In particular, the team focuses on research involving the assessment, development, and use of strengths and positive psychological interventions.
 In addition to the research conducted, the Shine Research Team aims to disseminate knowledge and evidence-based practices in positive psychology to help improve the lives of others.

 Students who are a strong fit for the Shine Research Team are:

 - Interested in positive psychology;

 - Enthusiastic about conducting and learning more about research; and